CTrocks/rtems-build-scripts/README.md

 ./run.sh
 ```

 WARNING: The build will change GCC version on your system.
-I will provide a Dockerfile as soon as possible so that running the build won't require any changes in your system configuration!
+I will provide a Dockerfile as soon as possible so that running the build won't require any changes of your system configuration!
+The corresponding file will be located in a separate repository:  [RTEMS Toolchain Build with Docker](https://github.com/CTrocks/rtems-build-defs-docker)

 ## Changing build parameters